June 2017 Newsletter

-It has the largest spread of its “feet” for a monopod of this type which means it will actually act like a traditional tripod when required (especially when at its lowest height) for some cameras and situations, but folds right down to a standard monopod for super-easy transport…I love it!
+It has the largest spread of its "feet" for a monopod of this type.
+This means it will actually act like a traditional tripod when required (especially when at its lowest height) for some cameras and situations.
+However, it folds right down to a standard monopod for super-easy transport...I love it!

 It is quick and easy to set up and use and the base has a tilt/swivel feature that is so useful.

 I used this for the first time on an ongoing job I have at a local college where I was filming all day with it.
 I had the GH5 on my new Manfrotto video head and was amazed at how stable the footage I was getting was.
 It looked as though it was on a standard tripod but had all the benefits of a monopod such as being very flexible in what it can do, easily carried, quick to operate and much lighter.

 I could easily do super slow shutter speed photography with this and the GH5’s stabilisation systems…

 Zoom H6 Audio Recorder

 As my work now involves a lot more video work, I have been concentrating on my audio a lot more.
 I am always looking for ways to improve the quality.
 The Panasonic GH5 was released with a superb audio interface that has 2 XLR inputs and powers directly from the camera.
 However, I needed a bit more.